MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/trades/hunter.md

 # Hunter

-As a Hunter, your job is to kill mobs--preferably in the wilderness--in exchange for money.
-Whether that be for casual food sources, such as farming cows, or killing zombies to defend yourself is up to you.
-However, you are still subject to the law and may not kill other players unless in the wilderness (even in this case, you will not get paid for the kill).
-You may also capture hostile mobs by throwing chicken eggs at them in order to obtain that mob's spawn egg for a price of $50!
+As a Hunter, your main responsibility is to eliminate mobs, preferably in the wilderness, in exchange for payment.
+You can choose to hunt for food, like cows, or defend yourself against zombies.
+But remember, you must follow the law and avoid harming other players, unless you're in the wilderness (and even then, you won't get paid for player kills).
+Hunters also have the unique ability to capture hostile mobs using chicken eggs, allowing them to obtain spawn eggs for a fee of $50!

-## Information
+## What Hunters Do

-Aside from simply walking around and killing things in the wild like Mojang intended, there are several other ways a Hunter may earn cash.
-Players with this job may maximize the amount of cash they receive by making manually operated or semi-automatic mob farms which allows that they both receive a steady income through kills and a consistent supply of that mob's drops which they may sell to any given business or even craft into other things to sell for a higher price point!
+Beyond simply wandering the wilderness and hunting mobs as intended by Mojang, Hunters have various ways to earn money.
+They can create manual or semi-automatic mob farms to secure a steady income from kills and a constant supply of mob drops, which they can sell to businesses or craft into valuable items to fetch higher prices.

-If you have the mindset to grind and the hunger for cold, hard cash then this is the job for you.
+If you're determined, willing to grind, and motivated by a desire for substantial earnings, this job might be an excellent fit for you.

 ## Passed the Exam?
-Now What?
+What Now?

-It is recommend that Hunters construct farms to bring in cash and sell those items either out of their own storefront or to a business owner!
-Below are a few guides to help you get started!
+After passing the exam, it's recommended that Hunters set up farms to generate income and sell the resulting items either in their own stores or to business owners.
+Here are some guides to help you get started:

-_Make sure to modify your build such that it does not break server rules by operating automatically._

 - [Creeper Farm](https://www.youtube.com/watch?v=nTzqITaNEUg&t=0s)
 - [Enderman Farm](https://www.youtube.com/watch?v=tMgBbvH7AhY)